-- Show up, as scheduled and mutually agreed upon, to receive and learn all information pertinent to the course and be mindful of any schedule changes. - Take advantage of all resources available to you.
-These resources, which include the Office Hours and the Tutoring Lab, have been previously stated in the syllabus. - > Be respectful of your peers and the Instructor as stated in the SPC Student Handbook. - In the collegiate setting, all students are considered adults and are expected to uphold conduct worthy of such consideration. - Failure to do so provides enough grounds for the Student to be dismissed from the course. - Be willing to work with-BUT NOT DO WORK FOR-fellow classmates. - Networking is an essential tool both in the workforce and in the classroom; furthermore, the greater the numbers of minds there are involved, the less mental labor is required for everyone. - Virtual networking will very much be a necessity.
-Use Skype, Teams, or other virtual conferencing interfaces to interact with each other (when permitted). - No one is an island... except on the exams! - > Be mindful of the classroom setting and the roles therein.

-• While student tuition is vital to the well-being of this academic institution, this does NOT warrant the concession of any instructor to you in a manner that compromises the integrity of the classroom setting and that of the institution itself.

-Write all graded work legibly.
-All work not understood by me will not be accepted by me and will cause you to receive a grade of zero percent (0%) for the work in question.

-- > Turn all electronic devices off that have no use in the face-to-face classroom setting. - This means all music players, cellular telephones (or cell phones), etc. - If a cell phone must be on (family emergencies only), then - the Instructor must be notified before the beginning of the period and - the phone must be put on vibrate mode and placed screen down on your desk. - Tablets and digital notebooks during face-to-face lecture are permitted. - If a disallowed device is in use during an exam, then the grade for said exam will be zero percent (0%). - Bring all materials needed for the course and refrain from bringing anything that is not needed.
-This allows you to pay attention to the subject matter only and shows me that you are prepared to learn. - > Obtain all missed information and assignments from a fellow classmate. - In the spirit of holding to all course objectives in a manner that warrants personal accountability, I will not relay such information unless necessary. - This means that if there is no documented reason for missing the information, then find your peers, not me. - ➢ READ THE SYLLABUS!!! - If you lose the copy that I give you, then you will have to obtain another copy from Blackboard.
-There are no exceptions to this rule!
+- Show up, as scheduled, to receive and learn all information pertinent to the course and be mindful of any schedule changes. - Take advantage of all resources available to you.
+These resources, which include the Office Hours and the Tutoring Lab, have been previously stated in the syllabus. - Be respectful of your peers and the Instructor as stated in the SPC Student Handbook. - o In the collegiate setting, all students are considered to be adults and are expected to uphold conduct worthy of such consideration. - Failure to do so provides sufficient grounds for the Student to be dismissed from the course. - ▶ Be willing to work together with-BUT NOT DO WORK FOR-fellow classmates. - Networking is an essential tool both in the workforce and in the classroom; furthermore, the greater the numbers of minds there are involved, the less mental labor is required for each individual. - No one is an island... except on the exams! - Be mindful of the classroom setting and the roles therein. - While student tuition is vital to the well-being of this academic institution, this does NOT warrant the concession of any instructor to you in a manner that compromises the integrity of the classroom setting and that of the institution itself. - Write all graded work legibly and in pencil only.
+All work not done in pencil will not be accepted by me and will cause you to receive a grade of zero percent (0%) for the work in guestion. - Turn all electronic devices off that have no use in the classroom setting. - o This means all music players, cellular telephones (or cell phones), etc. - o In the event that a cell phone must be on (family emergencies only), then the phone must be put on vibrate mode and placed on your desk. - o Tablets and digital notebooks during lecture are allowed. - o If a disallowed device is in use during an exam, then the grade for said exam will be zero percent (0%). - Bring all materials needed for the course and refrain from bringing anything that is not needed.
+This allows you to pay attention to the subject matter only and shows me that you are prepared to learn. - > Obtain all missed information and assignments from a fellow classmate. - In the spirit of holding to all course objectives in a manner that warrants personal accountability, I will not relay such information unless absolutely necessary. - This means that if there is no documented reason for missing the information, then find your peers, not me. - READ THE SYLLABUS!!! - If you lose the copy that I give you, then you will have to obtain another copy from Blackboard. - o There are no exceptions to this rule!